 Anyone who has ever surfed or swam in the ocean can tell you about the positive effects the calming ocean can have.
 It can make us feel soulful and put our lives into perspective.
-Years ago it was discovered that it can also help heal those with cystic fibrosis.
+Years ago it was discovered that it can also help those with cystic fibrosis.
 Australian researchers found kids with CF who surfed and were exposed to the salt water had healthier lungs than those who didn’t.
-Doctors determined the salt water had a curative effect on their lungs.
 Soon, the Cystic Fibrosis Foundation helped develop a hypertonic saline treatment that allows CF patients around the world to capture the benefits of the ocean.

 About Pipeline to a Cure

 10 years ago Pipeline to a Cure was founded to celebrate the positive connection between the ocean and cystic fibrosis, and no other community understands this better than surfers.
 Legendary surfers and watermen Laird Hamilton, Dave Kalama and Reef McIntosh have stepped up as honorary co-chairs of what has become one of the most popular and anticipated philanthropic events in Orange County CA. Now in its 12th year, Pipeline to a Cure has raised more than $4.5 million in net revenue to help find a cure for this inherited deadly disease.
 The ocean isn’t enough and more research and treatments are needed to ensure that everyone with cystic fibrosis can live a long and healthy life.

 Event Date: July 13, 2019